henrysky/astroNN/docs/source/quick_start.rst

     CUDA 9.0 and CuDNN 7.0 (only neccessary for Tensorflow-gpu 1.5.0 RC) CUDA 9.1 is not supported!!
-    graphviz and pydot_ng are required to plot the model architecture tqdm and astroquery required for some basic astroNN function
+    graphviz and pydot_ng are required to plot the model architecture scikit-learn, tqdm and astroquery required for some basic astroNN function

 For instruction on how to install Tensorflow, please refer to their official website `Installing TensorFlow`_